-Today is Tuesday, the thirty-first of May, 2022, in the seventh week of Easter.
+Today is Tuesday, the 28th of February, 2023, in the first week of Lent.

 TODAY’S DEVOTIONAL AND PRAYERS

 Make your face shine upon your servant, and teach me your statutes.
 (Psalms 119:135 NRSV)